khenjy-cave/supply-demand/examples/trends_and_responses.md

-# Trends and Market Responses
+# Trends & Game Design Responses

-Tracking trends helps companies anticipate rather than react.
-The real challenge lies in *how* businesses respond.

-## Recent Trends:
+## Observed Trends:
-- **Sustainability**: Eco-conscious products and ethical supply chains.
-- **Remote Work**: Rise in productivity tools and asynchronous workflows.
-- **AI Everywhere**: From automation to creative generation.
+- Surge in hand-crafted indie games
+- High engagement in story-driven timer-based games

-## Response Strategies:
+## Design Responses:
-- Early adoption or pivot
-- Repositioning existing offerings
-- R&D investment or partnerships

-> “Recognizing a trend is easy—responding well is rare.”
+- Use of Illustrator instead of game engines for art uniqueness
+- Custom countdown mechanic not reliant on conventional HUDs
+- Secret-focused level design for exploration

+---